 To the west, George Kendall Riverside Park connects with the Ermington Foreshore, which, in April 2017, became open to the public, having spent many years as naval property.
 The 500-metre stretch is a picturesque oasis of cabbage palms, Sydney red gums, turf lawns, public artworks and picnic shelters.
 Adjacent to it is Halvorsen Park, where there's a magical children's playground, featuring a sandstone boat, a wooden bridge suspended by shipping rope and a four-peaked climbing frame.

 By far the most fun way to travel around Ermington is by human power, be that on foot or by bicycle.
-The Ermington Bay Nature Trail, which opened in 2011, connects George Kendall Riverside Park with Wharf Road, enabling walkers and cyclists to explore a tidal mangrove ecosystem and soak up expansive river views.
-Keen beans can lengthen their adventure by journeying further west, along the Ermington Foreshore, then onto Rydalmere Wharf, or by crossing Silverwater Bridge to investigate Blaxland Riverside Park, Newington Armory and Sydney Olymic Park.
-Bicycle hire is available on weekend days, from 9am-5pm, at 1 Jamieson Street, Silverwater, within Blaxland Riverside Park.
+The Ermington Bay Nature Trail connects George Kendall Riverside Park with Wharf Road, enabling walkers and cyclists to explore a tidal mangrove ecosystem and soak up expansive river views.
+Keen beans can lengthen their adventure by journeying further west, along the Ermington Foreshore, then onto Rydalmere Wharf, or by crossing Silverwater Bridge to investigate Blaxland Riverside Park, Newington Armory and Sydney Olympic Park.
+Bicycle hire is available from 1 Jamieson Street, Silverwater, within Blaxland Riverside Park.